contentstack/contentstack-apps-cli/README.md

   -n, --name=<value>      [default: app-boilerplate] Name of the app to be created --app-type=<option>     [default: stack] Type of app
                           <options: stack|organization>
-  --org=<value>           Provide the organization UID to fetch the app details for the operation.

 DESCRIPTION
   Create a new app in Developer Hub and optionally clone a boilerplate locally.